 Knowing the patterns and trends in causes of death by age and sex in a population is critical to understanding how to target interventions to maximize population health.
-Approximately 44% of the world’s population has their births and deaths recorded in a vital registration system, leaving a huge portion of the population for which cause of death is unknown.
+Approximately 44% of the world’s population has their births and deaths recorded in a vital registration system, leaving millions whose cause of death is unknown.

 IHME examines how public resources for domestic health spending relate to incoming development assistance from external sources, tracks national aggregates of out-of-pocket expenditures on health, and researches the composition of resources that are relevant to policymaking.
 We examine whether the distribution of global health resources reflects current global health priorities by classifying resources according to their disease focus, the health system function that they attempt to strengthen, the type of input, and the target population.